Rugelach: Etymology

 Alternatively, some assert that the root is rugel, meaning "royal", possibly a reference to the taste.
-This explanation is in conflict with Yiddish usage, where the word keniglich (קעניגליךּ) is the dominant word meaning "royal".
+This explanation conflicts with Yiddish usage, where the word keniglich (קעניגליךּ) is the dominant word meaning "royal".

 Ingredients

 Rugelach can be made with sour cream or cream cheese doughs, but there are also pareve variants (with no dairy ingredients), so that it can be eaten with or after a meat meal and still be kosher.
 Cream cheese doughs are the most recent, while yeast leavened and sour cream doughs are much older.

 The different fillings can include raisins, walnuts, cinnamon, chocolate, marzipan, poppy seed, or fruit preserves which are rolled up inside.
 Vanilla-filled rugelach have become popular in New York in recent decades.

 In recent years, chefs have introduced savory versions of these pastries, filled with chicken and schmaltz or salmon and boursin cheese.